aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/manipulating-images/kernel-filters/motion-blur-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 You have the option to design a custom kernel with elements positioned, for instance, exclusively along one diagonal.
-In such a scenario, the pixel value is determined by the weighted mean of these pixels, producing the 'Motion Blur' image effect.
-This effect simulates the appearance of camera movement during photo capture in a diagonal direction.
+In such a scenario, the pixel value is determined by the weighted average of these pixels, producing the 'Motion Blur' image effect.
+Higher element weights contribute more to the final pixel value in the Motion Blur image effect.
+Maintaining a total sum of elements equal to 1 preserves the original picture's brightness.
+The flexibility to place elements in various directions allows for the creation of different movement effects in the image.
 </p>

 ```cs